accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the graphic elements conveying information in the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element))
+1. Identify the graphic elements conveying information in the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element))
 	- Activate the **screen reader**, browse the content and identify whether the elements displayed as "graphic element" or "image" contain text conveying information.
 1. Check
 	- that there is a mechanism for replacing text graphic elements with text that can be modified according to the user's display preferences (size, colour, font, etc.);